Charlotte Amalie, U.S. Virgin Islands: 20th century

 When American tourists were barred from Cuba in 1960, some began visiting Charlotte Amalie instead.
-As an unincorporated territory of the United States, the U.S. Virgin Islands became a haven for mainland United States citizens seeking luxury vacations or a second home in the Caribbean.
-During the mid 20th century, resorts began to be built and direct flights from the U.S. to Charlotte Amalie increased tourism.
-During the last half of the century, Charlotte Amalie experienced extraordinary economic growth, largely as a consequence of being a U.S. territory with a growing U.S. tourism.
-The tourism has not only led to a growing economy, but also to preservation and conversion of historic buildings and homes.
+As an unincorporated U.S. territory, the U.S. Virgin Islands became a haven for U.S. citizens seeking luxury vacations or a second home in the Caribbean.
+During the mid-20th century, resorts began to be built and direct flights from the U.S. to Charlotte Amalie increased tourism.
+During the last half of the century, Charlotte Amalie experienced extraordinary economic growth, largely as a consequence of being a U.S. territory with growing U.S. tourism.
+The tourism has also led to preservation and conversion of historic buildings and homes.
 Many ancient commercial buildings were made into restaurants and shops.
-During the 1980s and 90s, many buildings were restored to how they looked 200 years ago.
+During the 1980s and '90s, many buildings were restored to how they looked 200 years earlier.

 The tourism industry has thrived on the island, driving the economy of the U.S. Virgin Islands, but limited flatland space in the mountainous terrain constrains Charlotte Amalie's economic and population growth.
 The spread of hilltop homes overlooking the Caribbean crystal blue waters began trending in the 1960s as well.